flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 ..
 Since the image is only around 8.5 GBs, the rest of the SD Card would have unallocated memory.
 Follow `this guide <http://elinux.org/RPi_Resize_Flash_Partitions>`_ to expand the partition to the maximum possible size to utilize all memory.

-We have created a video tutorial for Linux and Mac OS users, to help install FlytOS Linux Image on their SD/eMMC cards.
+We have created a video tutorial for Linux and Mac OS users, to help flash FlytOS Linux Image on their SD/eMMC cards.
 Windows users can refer `this guide <http://odroid.com/dokuwiki/doku.php?id=en:odroid_flashing_tools>`_ for writing image and Windows Disk Management Utility to expand the SD/eMMC card.

 |br|